-To understand Jesus’ Revelation, you need to understand the prophecies that were given to Daniel, as they interlock.
-Futurists makes up all kinds of stories about end times kingdoms, but let’s simply look at what the Word of God is clearly telling us.
+To understand Revelation, you need to understand the prophecies that were given to Daniel, as they interlock.
+Futurists makes up all kinds of stories about end times kingdoms, but let’s simply look at what the Scriptures are telling us.

 In his observations on the prophecies of Daniel and the Apocalypse of St. John, Sir Isaac Newton says: “Among the old prophecies Daniel is most distinct in order of time and easiest to be understood, and therefore in those things which relate to the last times he must be made the key to the rest.”

 On the connection of Daniel and Revelation he says: “The Apocalypse of John is written in the same style and language with the prophecies of Daniel, and hath the same relation to them which they have to one another, so that all of them together make but one complete prophecy.”

 The Apocalypse should thus be regarded as the New Testament sequel to the Book of Daniel.
 The Books of Daniel and Revelation may be considered as parts one and two of a single prophecy-a prophecy relating to the same subject, and presenting that subject in the same symbolic form.
 They unfold earlier and later portions of the same great story.
 (KA)

 Here is the simple explanation of the fulfillment of Daniel 2 and 7:

 Daniel defined five great kingdoms, which would be in power from Daniel’s time, to the end, when Messiah returns.

 The head of gold in Daniel 2, the lion of Daniel 7, was the empire of Babylon.
 The kingdom of Babylon was strong, courageous and fierce as a lion; and they used the lion as a symbol on the Ishtar Gate.